thengo1/COMS4995/README.md

 2. Never forced in and always data-secure

-Sap Au will always allow users to back out anytime, without loss of access to data.
+We will always allow users to back out anytime, without loss of access to data.

 3. Free-to-build

-There will always exist a free-to-build, open source version of Sap Au for users to build websites, without paywalls.
+There will always exist a free-to-build, open source version of Bbook for users to build websites, without paywalls.

 4. Simple